 Lead Offensive Security Researcher

-Abstract: In this tutorial, the presenter shall provide a quick introduction to embedded systems security and the market needs.
-Then we shall discuss about the role of secure boot in enabling embedded system security, its associated properties and a brief introduction to technology offering by Intel corporation in this space.
+Abstract: In this tutorial, we will provide a quick introduction to embedded systems security and the market needs.
+Then we shall discuss about the role of secure boot in enabling embedded system security, its associated properties, and a brief introduction to technology offering by Intel corporation in this space.
 Then we shall focus on some of the emerging threats, attacker motivations and potential attack scenarios in this area by taking TOCTOU (Time of Check and Time of Use) attack as an example, followed by Q & A.

 Bio: Nagaraju N Kodalapura is the Lead Offensive Security Researcher within IPAS (Intel Product Assurance and Security) organization of Intel Technology India Private Limited.
 He has been working with Intel Corporation for about 20+ years and has been working in the security research space for more than 14 years.
 He received his M.S. degree in Digital Design and Embedded Systems from Manipal University, India.

-Nagaraju is a IEEE Senior Member publishing his security research work in security conferences like IEEE, Black Hat and other renowned venues and he holds 5 Intel patents.
+Nagaraju is an IEEE Senior Member publishing his security research work in security conferences like IEEE, Black Hat and other renowned venues and he holds 5 Intel patents.